clarkwinkelmann/flarum-ext-vote-with-money/README.md

 The extension adds a new kind of polls where users vote with money.
 The amount pledged can be customized and results are sorted by the total money given to each option.

+When creating a poll, a new switch is added to turn the poll into a money poll.
 A local or global min/max value can be configured in the poll/extension settings.
 A list of predefined amounts can be configured in the extension settings.
 The user can always choose a custom value if they want.